2017 “Points of No Return”

 Eric Kuhn, General Manager, Colorado River District

 Eric Kuhn, at his last seminar on staff, shared his memoirs and well-studied perspectives.
 His legacy includes many durable agreements that have brought peace to the once turbulent Colorado River; and spoke on the many lessons learned and of the uncertain future of the water in the west.
-Video of presentation.
+Presentation: written synopsis & video footage.

 LUNCH PROGRAM: “FILL MEAD FIRST?”

 Keynoting Dr. Jack Schmidt, Utah State University and former Glen Canyon Monitoring and Research Center Director, gave a critical analysis of a controversial proposal to drain Lake Powell and fill Lake Mead first.
 Although the proposal is touted as a way to open up the submerged Glen Canyon, reduce evaporation and thereby increase water supply, Schmidt’s analysis raised serious questions about the technical viability.
-Video of presentation.
+Presentation: written synopsis & video footage.

 RETURN FLOWS: IRRIGATION EFFICIENCY GOES UP, THEY GO DOWN

 Colorado ranchers, Don Schwindt of Cortez and Bill Trampe of Gunnison were joined by Dave Kanzer of the Colorado River District, to discuss how the move to irrigation efficiency equipment can have both desired benefits and unintended consequences, especially to late season streamflows.
-Video of presentations.
+Presentation: written synopsis & video footage.

 A NEW DIRECTOR, THE SAME CHALLENGES AT THE COLORADO WATER CONSERVATION BOARD

 Newly named Director Becky Mitchell of the Colorado Water Conservation Board and Board members John McClow and Heather Dutton discussed the current water picture and how to move ahead on solving Colorado’s water challenges.
-Video of discussions.
+Presentations: written synopsis & video of discussions.